ProfessorJarIO/Website-Vulnerabilities/Cross Site Scripting (XSS).md

 > July 1st, 2023
 ----------------------------------------------------------------

+## Author's Note

+All of this is strictly for educational purposes only.
+I do not condone illegal activity.
+Please use this guide solely to educate yourself on how to protect your website.

 ## Introduction

 By default any Javascript code will run in your browser.
 Some websites don't do a good job at sanitizing their user input which can lead to devastating impacts.